HORN OF AFRICA

 - Key Partner/s: Government of Somalia

-Somalia has the longest coastline on Africa’s mainland and an estimated population of 15 million.
-Approximately 60% of Somalia is arid or semi-arid with uneven and irregular availability of water resources.
-The Shebelle and Jubba rivers are essential sources of water for people, livestock, and irrigation purposes.
+Continual reform implementation enabled Somalia to reach the first milestone in obtaining debt relief and fully re-engage with the international community in March 2020.
+However, an incomplete political settlement and vulnerability to shocks such as climate disasters, locust infestations, and floods are jeopardizing the country’s recovery.
+Somalia has the longest coastline on Africa’s mainland and a population of 15 million people.
+Approximately 60 percent of Somalia’s land is arid or semi-arid, with uneven and irregular availability of water resources.
+The Shebelle and Jubba rivers are essential sources of water for people, livestock, and irrigation.